 Class B Kitchens

 Still, almost all Class Bs include everything you need to cook a meal — only in a miniature size.
-This usually means an RV stove with two burners instead of three, a tiny refrigerator, and a single-basin sink as opposed to the usual double-basin.
+This usually means an RV stove with two burners instead of three, a tiny refrigerator, and a single-basin sink instead of the usual double-basin.

 One thing that is generally missing from a Class B kitchen is an RV oven.
 Therefore, baking shouldn’t be on your to-do list if a Class B is how you roll.